-Robinson Chisanga Puta Shi Bwalya Chekwe was born on 17 July 1920 in Chief Nkula's village in Chinsali District, Northern Province of Zambia.
+Robinson Chisanga Puta Shi Bwalya Chekwe was born on 17 July 1920 in Chief Nkula's village in Chinsali District, Northern (now Muchinga) Province of Zambia.
 He was born into a patrician family headed by Nkaka Puta Katongamina.
-He belonged to the Ng'andu clan, the Bemba ruling clan.
-His mother Chilunga was the beautiful daughter of a Bemba patrician, Chikutwe.
+He belonged to the Bemba ruling clan, known as abena Ng'andu.
+His mother, Chilunga, was the beautiful daughter of a Bemba aristocrat, Chikutwe.
 There is a monument of Chikutwe in Kasama District, to this day.
-His grandfather was Katongamina Kandiba Chibwa and his great grandfather was Chibwa Chanfula.
+Robinson's grandfather was Katongamina Kandiba Chibwa and his great grandfather was Chibwa Chanfula.

 Robinson Puta attended school at Lubwa Mission where he was considered a strong student, especially in mathematics.
-He was appointed prefect.
+Because of obvious leadership qualities, he was appointed prefect.
 He made many friends at Lubwa including Simon Mwansa Kapwepwe, Kenneth Kaunda, Malama Sokoni, Speedwell Kapasa Makasa and many others.
 After Lubwa, young Robinson went to Senga Hill where he did his training in Agriculture.

 Like many young enterprising Northern Rhodesians from the Northern part of the country, Robinson Puta sought his fortune in the early 1940s on the Copperbelt.
 There was no shortage of work for disciplined and hard working young men in the country's richest province in those days.